 STASI Prison and Restricted Area, Berlin-Hohenschönhausen

-The second largest quarters of the STASI are located in yet another outer district of former Eastern Berlin.
-Old photographs of the area clearly show that this part of the town was interdicted to visitors not connected with the STASI business – there used to be fences and gates all around, cutting some of the roads entering the district.
+The second largest quarters of the STASI are located in yet another outer district of former East Berlin.
+Old photographs of the area clearly show that this part of the town was interdicted to visitors not connected with the business of the STASI – there used to be fences and gates all around, cutting some of the roads entering the district.
 Besides some directorates and administrative buildings, this citadel hosted a prison and a labor camp.
 The former was the main STASI prison in East Berlin, and those who were arrested on account of suspect activities against the State were usually carried here, where they had to withstand interrogations.

 This place is really grim and appalling.
 It looks like the staff of the prison had just left.
 Everything from what you see to the smell of the cells, offices and interrogation rooms is totally evocative of the original GDR atmosphere.

 The STASI became the owner of the place in 1951, after the Soviets, who had managed the occupied territory directly after the German capitulation in 1945, left control of many administrative functions following the creation of the GDR.
 Under the Soviet rule, in the years of Stalin between 1945 and 1951, a labor camp was set up here and the main building of the prison – a former canteen for Nazi staff – opened for business.
 More than 20’000 people passed through this installation between 1945 and 1951, many of them on their way to deportation to the USSR.

 Under the control of the STASI, the camp was dedicated to non-political prisoners, where the prison, enlarged in more instances as the STASI citadel was growing up, was for the ‘enemies of the State’.
 More than 20’000 people were imprisoned here between 1951 and 1990.